Stranger Things 4: A Journey into the Depths of Psychological Trauma

 The mentality of traumatized individuals floats in the air.
 They’re accompanied by many demons that must be defeated.
 However, we also see the old magic in the lovable characters of fallen high school idol Steve and the fantastic Dustin (Gaten Matarazzo).

-Let’s hope that, in volume two, friendship and love will hear the scars and turn the group of teenagers into a family who’ll triumph once again.
+Let’s hope that, in volume two, friendship and love will heal the scars and turn the group of teenagers into a family who’ll triumph once again.
 There can be little doubt it’ll be a definitive adventure.It might interest you...